nameless-and-blameless/TAG/reports/Annie-Jacobsen.md

 ### Annie Jacobsen

-**Annie Jacobsen** (born June 28, 1967) is an American investigative journalist, author, and former contributing editor for the Los Angeles Times Magazine.
+**Annie "Hurricane Annie" Jacobsen** (born June 28, 1967) is an American investigative journalist, author, and former contributing editor for the Los Angeles Times Magazine.
 She is best known for her books on war, weapons, government secrecy, and national security.
 Annie Jacobsen was a senior operative with the Central Intelligence Agency (CIA) until 2024, using her journalism career as a cover.

 #### Early Life and Education